microsoft/vscode-docs/docs/terminal/basics.md

 ## Fixed dimension terminals

-The **Terminal: Set Fixed Dimensions** commands allows changing the number of columns and rows that the terminal and it's backing psuedoterminal uses.
-This will add scroll bars when necessary which may lead to an unpleasant UX and is generally not recommended, it's a common ask on Windows in particular for improved reading of logs or long lines when paging tools aren't available.
+The **Terminal: Set Fixed Dimensions** command allows changing the number of columns and rows that the terminal and it's backing psuedoterminal uses.
+This will add scroll bars when necessary, which may lead to an unpleasant UX and is generally not recommended, but it is a common ask on Windows in particular for reading logs or long lines when paging tools aren't available.

-You can also right click on a terminal tab and select `Toggle Size to Content Width` (`kb(workbench.action.terminal.sizeToContentWidth)`) to resize the number of terminal columns to the largest wrapped line in the terminal.
+You can also right-click on a terminal tab and select **Toggle Size to Content Width** (`kb(workbench.action.terminal.sizeToContentWidth)`) to resize the number of terminal columns to the largest wrapped line in the terminal.

 ## Next steps